Close

 For all the trouble it has gone through, your vagina deserves some TLC!
 Depending on the kind of delivery you’ve had, your doctor will provide you with any special advice that is applicable to you.
 Apart from that, here are a few things you need to do to maintain vaginal hygiene and strength post childbirth.

-1. Doctors sing praises of Kegels for good reason – doing these exercises during your pregnancy (and once you’re deemed ready for exercise after childbirth) is going to strengthen your pelvic floor muscles.
-It’s necessary to solve your problem of urinary incontinence, and also ensures that the vagina becomes more toned.
+• Doctors and Mayo Clinic sing praises of Kegels for a good reason – doing these exercises during your pregnancy (and once you’re deemed ready for exercise after childbirth) is going to strengthen your pelvic floor muscles (7).
+It’s necessary to solve your problem of urinary incontinence and also ensures that the vagina becomes more toned.
 And remember how your orgasms could lose their intensity…you sure don’t want that as a long-lasting effect of childbirth, do you?
-Get to squeezing some muscles then!
+Get to squeezing some muscles, then!

-3. The first poop will always be difficult, but it’s necessary to get it out!
-Try stool softeners prescribed by your doctors to ease the pain.
+• The first poop will always be difficult, but it’s necessary to get it out!
+Try stool softeners prescribed by your doctors to ease the pain, according to the American Academy of Family Physicians (8).
 Since the area will be sore and passing urine could hurt, you can try spritzing lukewarm water (not into the vagina) while peeing, which can alleviate some level of discomfort.

-4. Whether you’ve gone through a vaginal or C-section delivery, stay clear of tampons until your doctor says otherwise.
-Invest in good, bulky sanitary pads, because you’ll need them in plenty.
+• Whether you’ve gone through a vaginal or C-section delivery, stay clear of tampons to avoid any bacterial infection until your doctor says otherwise, as advised by the American Academy of Family Physicians (8).
+Invest in good, bulky sanitary pads because you’ll need them in plenty.
 Sometimes, certain pads with their formulae can cause allergic reactions, so make sure you switch brands if you feel any suspicious itching or see rashes.

-5. Pain relief medications are not prescribed for new mothers, but if your doctor allows you, try taking a mild painkiller once in a while.
-Of course, we repeat, subject to doctor’s approval only!
-But what you can do for yourself is use icepacks to relieve yourself of pain – effective and risk-free!
+• Pain relief medications are not prescribed for new mothers, but if your doctor allows you, try taking a mild painkiller once in a while.
+Of course, we repeat, subject to the doctor’s approval only!
+But what you can do for yourself is use ice packs to relieve yourself of pain – effective and risk-free!

-7. Discharge, bleeding, contractions (or after-pains) are common after pregnancy for a while.
+• Discharge, bleeding, and contractions (or after-pains) are common after pregnancy for a while.
 But if you notice anything unusual, including the duration for which these last, it’s best to consult your doctor.

 It’s impossible to fathom how something SO small has SO much power, but that’s because we underestimate the fighting power of the heroine that is the vagina!
 Give it time, give it love and care, give it everything that the doctor ordered during pregnancy and after, and watch it prepare itself for all the challenges headed its way!